-Apalutamide is used to treat male patients with prostate cancer that has not spread to other parts of the body or which no longer responds to medical or surgical treatment.
+It may also be used to treat men with prostate cancer that has not spread to other parts of the body and no longer responds to medical or surgical treatment.

-Take this medicine exactly as directed by your doctor or according to the instructions on the label.
+Take Apalutamide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.